jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Note: This is an **ALL-AWS** tutorial which means we'll be using CICD services provided by **AWS ONLY**.
 However, CloudGuard can be integrated with any other automation tools that can create CICD pipeline.

-### CloudGuard CSPM Account
+### AWS and CloudGuard

-I assume that you already have access to an CloudGuard CSPM account, and are somewhat familiar with it.
-Otherwise, go to https://secure.dome9.com/v2 and get your CloudGuard evaluation account.
+* AWS Account
 * CloudGuard Account
 * CloudGurd API key and API Secret.
 Check out [How to generate CloudGuard API and API Secret](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144514&partition=General&product=CloudGuard)

+I assume that you already have access to an CloudGuard CSPM account, and are somewhat familiar with it.
+Otherwise, go to https://secure.dome9.com/v2 and get your CloudGuard evaluation account.

 AWS IAM roles needed to be created for the following services: